bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/anaxagoras.md

 * He records information about the painting of stage scenes for the plays which were performed in Athens and says that Anaxagoras wrote a treatise on how to paint scenes so that some objects appeared to be in the foreground while other appeared in the background.
 * This fascinating comment must mean that Anaxagoras wrote a treatise on perspective, but sadly no such work survives.
 * Anaxagoras was saved from prison by Pericles but had to leave Athens.
-* Anaxagoras died there and the anniversary of his death became a holiday for schoolchildren.
 * Even if this story is fictitious, it is likely to be based on the way that Anaxagoras lived his life and so tells us something of the personality of this remarkable scientist who gave a description of the creation of the solar system that took 2000 years to improve upon.

 Born 499 BC, Clazomenae (30, km west of Izmir), Lydia (now Turkey).
 Died 428 BC, Lampsacus, Mysia (now Turkey).